jonfreibr/Alphabet-Soup/README.md

 # Alphabet Soup

 A quick acronym lookup tool.

 ## Description

+Stop paging through lists or scrolling through listings of thousands of acronyms!
+The idea for this tool hit me when my acronym sheet hit 3 pages -- my collection is now over 8000 and growing.

 Alphabet Soup uses an Excel spreadsheet as the data source.
 It will automatically refresh data every time the spreadsheet is saved.